molecule-generator-collection/ChatChemTS/README.md

 >- Mac: [Install Docker Desktop on Mac](https://docs.docker.com/desktop/setup/install/mac-install/)

 >[!CAUTION]
->Note that you must agree the [Docker Desktop license agreement](https://docs.docker.com/subscription/desktop-license/) if you use it.
+>If you use Docker Desktop, you must agree the [Docker Desktop license agreement](https://docs.docker.com/subscription/desktop-license/).
 >
 >- Docker Desktop is free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open source projects.
 >- Otherwise, it requires a paid subscription for professional use.